cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### Consensus rounds

-On both versions, most blocks took just one round to reach consensus, except for a few cases when it was needed a second round.
+On both versions, most blocks took just one round to reach consensus, except for a few cases when a second round was needed.
 On these two particular runs, we observe that `v0.38` required an extra round on more occasions than `v1`.

 With latency emulation, the performance is notably worse: the consensus module requires an extra